DethAriel/ng-recaptcha/CONTRIBUTING.md

 ## Running demo

-Before doing this for the first time, you have to go throught prerequisites installation:
+Before doing this for the first time, you have to go through prerequisites installation:

 * [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)
 * Install bundler: `gem install bundler`